bloodorangeio/distribution-spec/spec.md

 - **Artifact**: one conceptual piece of content stored as Blobs with an accompanying Manifest containing a Config
 - **Digest**: a unique identifier created from a cryptographic hash of a Blob's content.
 Digests are defined under the OCI Image Spec ([apdx-3](#appendix))
 - **Tag**: a custom, human-readable Manifest identifier

+## Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

 ## Use Cases